The Absence of Metamorphosis

 This performative research is based on the axolotl – originally a “Black” amphibian from Lake Xochimilco in Mexico-City.

-This first piece is the starting point of a new series.
 The relation to metamorphosis appears to be that the axolotl rejected to take part in the concept of metamorphosis by retaining juvenile, larval traits through its ability to fully regenerate body parts.
 Thus, the axolotl persisted in its aquatic existence, without metamorphosing to come out on land in the form of a salamander.

 This insight offers a different take on the idea of progression.
 As if time stands still; healing and embracing a state of ‘letting go’.
 Terrifying in its simplicity, and most welcome in a society that is heading for regression.